What inspired you to start Elevate Capital?

 Being an entrepreneur myself, and having done what I’ve done for the last 25 years, I kind of have this knack for spotting entrepreneurs that have the kind of passion, drive, and commitment it takes.
 Seeing them grow, thrive, and succeed is very gratifying.

-What are some of the obstacles you see startups experience?
-And, how does Elevate help them move past these obstacles to achieve success?
+How does Elevate help startups move past obstacles to achieve success?

 At every stage there are tremendous obstacles for startups.
 The first obstacle is the idea—does the idea even work?